atomist-skills/container-run-skill/README.md

     By default this skill doesn't change the working directory of the container.
 Use this setting to provide an explicit working directory for your container.

-    This can be used to change the working directory to `/atm/home` directory which contains the cloned sources of the repository you pushed to.
+    The working directory `/atm/home` contains the cloned sources of the repository you pushed to.

 5. **Determine repository scope**